Exploring Kiyomizu-dera: Kyoto’s Iconic Temple in the Clouds

 The Koyasu Pagoda hiding amongst the cherry blossoms

-Does that sound dangerous?
-Yes, it sounds unsafe but this temple has been standing for over a thousand years, it’s so structurally sound that no earthquake has ever damaged the temple, and Japan has a lot of earthquakes.
+As briefly mentioned, the main attraction or point of interest of Kiyomizu-dera is the main hall’s terrace platform.
+While yes, the lack of nails or screws does sounds unsafe, I can assure you that this temple has been standing for over hundreds of years, it’s so structurally sound that no earthquake has ever damaged the temple, and Japan, mind you, has a lot of earthquakes.

-Anyway, this gives the temple a unique view over an ocean of cherry blossom trees, if you come here during the early winter season (November) then you’ll bear witness to a sea of pink/red flora as far as the eye can see.
+Anyway, this gives Kiyomizu-dera a unique view over an ocean of cherry blossom trees, if you visit Kiyomizu-dera during the early spring or winter seasons (Late March or November) then you’ll bear witness to a sea of gorgeous pink and crimson flora as far as the eye can see.

-Look hard enough (not really that hard tbh) and among the cherry blossoms you’ll spot the Koyasu Pagoda in the far distance which is part of Taisanji Temple.
+Also, Look hard enough (not really that hard tbh) and among the cherry blossoms you’ll spot the Koyasu Pagoda in the far distance, a smaller structure which is part of Taisanji Temple.

 ninenzaka sannenzaka slope alley